jaminthorns/vscode-gitterm/ideas.md

 opened.
 When I pressed the hotkeys, nothing happened, but it would have been more informative if a notification was shown.
 I'm not sure what should happen if a file is from another repo.

-# Add "Open File" command when viewing file at a commit ❗

-Whenever a file at a commit is opened, it's not straightforward to get back to the working copy version of that file (if it exists).
-We could use `LineTranslator` to jump to the corresponding line in the working copy.
-Additionally, we could use a definition provider to make any line of the file "go-to"-able.

-# Add code lens for files at a commit 🤔

-There's not much indication that you're viewing a file at a commit besides the read-only icon and the commit actions button.
-It might be nice to have a code lens at the top of the file that shows some commit info.
-The command for it would just be commit actions.